Rough drawings of rectricial morphology of select Mesozoic pennaraptors* in dorsal view. Not to scale.

 had at least as many (and potentially more).
 Shanweiniao

 is the only known taxon in which the rectrices overlapped at their bases, potentially conferring some aerodynamic function.
+The rectrices of most well-preserved specimens show barbs present only at the tips, but those of Eopengornis

 Euornithines: A tail fan with a muscular folding mechanism (as seen in modern birds) probably first evolved within euornithines.
-Many Mesozoic euornithines preserve the familiar fan-shaped tail, though, like in present day, there was variation upon this theme, such as the forked tail in Schizooura
+Many Mesozoic euornithines preserve the familiar fan-shaped tail, though, like in present day, there was variation upon this theme, such as the forked tails in Schizooura

 A non-exhaustive list of references on the evolution and function of maniraptor tails is given below.